DevonDeRaad/RADstackshelpR/README.md

            m5="/Users/devder/Desktop/hipposideros/m_5.vcf",
            m6="/Users/devder/Desktop/hipposideros/m_6.vcf",
            m7="/Users/devder/Desktop/hipposideros/m_7.vcf")

+#Assigning the output of this function to the variable 'm.out' should generate a list containing five objects of class 'data.frame' with the following characteristics: 'depth' showing depth per sample for each m value, 'snp' showing the number of non-missing SNPs retained in each sample at each m value, 'loci' showing the number of non-missing loci retained in each sample at each m value, 'snp.R80' showing the total number of SNPs retained at an 80% completeness cutoff, and 'loci.R80' showing the total number of polymorphic loci retained at an 80% completeness cutoff.

-#visualize the effect of varying m on the depth of each sample
+#Use this output list as input for this function, to visualize the effect of varying m on the depth of each sample
 vis_depth(output = m.out)
 #> [1] "Visualize how different values of m affect average depth in each sample"
 #> Picking joint bandwidth of 9.53